yardgnome18/GF_Repo/source/Pine_Nut_Pasta.rst

 ::

     1 tablespoon olive oil

-    1 pound Italian-style turkey sausage, casings removed (I couldn’t find turkey sausage so I substituted mild pork sausage) 3 medium garlic cloves, minced finely
+    1 pound Jimmy Dean sausage

+    3 medium garlic cloves, minced finely

     3 1/2 cups water

     2 1/2 cups low-sodium chicken broth

-    1/2 cup oil-packed sun-dried tomatoes, rinsed and chopped fine 1/2 teaspoon salt
+    1/2 cup oil-packed sun-dried tomatoes chopped

+    1/2 teaspoon salt

     12 ounces (about 3 1/2 cups) penne pasta

     1 (6-ounce) bag baby spinach

     3/4 cup grated Parmesan cheese

     1/4 cup toasted pine nuts

 Directions
 ----------

 1. Fire up instant hot water boiler, throw pasta in a pot and top with small amount of olive oil and salt.
 When the water boils, pour it into the pot and set on low heat.

 2. Heat the oil in a 12-inch nonstick skillet over medium heat until hot and add in the sausage.
 Cook until lightly browned and no longer pink about 5 minutes.
 Stir in the garlic and cook until fragrant, about 30 seconds.

 3. Stir in the sun-dried tomatoes, spinach and pine nutes and cook until spinach is wilted.

 4. Add in the pasta.

 5. Season with salt, pepper, and parmesan to taste.
 Serve immediately.